withing9c/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 Always strive to write clean, maintainable code that can be easily understood and extended by others.
 Remember that code is read far more often than it is written.
 Hence, focus on clarity and conciseness to minimize complexity and maximize resilience in your programs."

 In practice, this means using appropriate data structures, following established design patterns, modularizing your code, commenting effectively, and avoiding unnecessary abstractions or premature optimization.
 Continuously refactor your code for better readability and understandability, as these are key attributes of high-quality software engineering.

+# 2024-02-13
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clean, readable, and maintainable code first.
+Optimize only when necessary, after profiling and identifying real bottlenecks.
+Remember that simplicity and clarity enhance debugging, while complex optimizations can introduce new bugs and hinder evolution of your software."

+This quote emphasizes the importance of avoiding unnecessary optimization in the early stages of development.
+It's a principle that reminds programmers to write clear, functional code initially, as it often leads to better long-term results than over-engineering for hypothetical performance gains.